 “Lady Boom Boom, right now, no problem!” he persisted.
 Tony and I just looked at each other and laughed.
 Then this pack of kids and wives came out and joined us and all humour on this guy’s face dropped, and was replaced with sheer embarrassment.

 “Hey, this guy going to get us some Lady Boom Boom, you girls okay with that?”
 I asked Ana and Angela.
-They looked at the tuk tuk driver and then back at us and started shaking their heads.
+They looked at the tuk-tuk driver and then back at us and started shaking their heads.
 The tuk-tuk driver could tell what going on, and all of a sudden he pointed at his buddy (who hadn’t said a word the entire time) and says, “It was his idea, not mine!”
-Then buddy, mystified at how he had suddenly been dragged into this, shook his head vigorously and reassigned the blame.
+Buddy, mystified at how he had suddenly been dragged into this, shook his head vigorously and reassigned the blame.
 Cambodians are the greatest.

 We stopped for fifty cent drafts and overpriced juice at one of the places on Pub Street while the shopping expedition continued.
-Our plan for the day was to visit Angkor Artisans which is an organization that trains young Cambodians to become craftsmen, and also runs a Silk Farm.
-After walking around downtown for a while, asking various people for directions, we soon found it and were able to walk through the various workshops watching the young carvers at work.
-They produce a lot of small tourist stuff, such as Buddha heads and Kymer images, but also do large projects such as reconstructing stone carvings at local and international archaeological sites.
+Our plan for the day was to visit Angkor Artisans, which is an organization that trains young Cambodians to become craftsmen, and runs a silk farm.
+After walking around downtown for a while, asking various people for directions, we soon found it and were allowed to browse through the various workshops watching the young carvers at work.
+They produce a lot of small tourist stuff, such as Buddha heads and Khmer images, but also do large projects such as reconstructing stone carvings at local and international archaeological sites.

-As we were eating we got hit with a torrential downpour that lasted longer and dumped more rain than most of the ones we had in Thailand.
-Until now we hadn’t had much rain at all in Cambodia, but it seemed to be trying to catch up.
+As we were eating we got hit with a torrential downpour that lasted longer and dumped more rain than most of the ones we had experienced in Thailand.
+Until now we hadn’t had much rain at all in Cambodia, but it seemed to be coming all at once.
 The Henriques decided to go back to the hotel so they got in a rain-proofed tuk-tuk and paddled away.
-We said goodbye to our new friends and waited for a break in the rain to run down the street to the cinema and made it just in time for the 6:30 showing of “War for the Planet of the Apes”.
+We said goodbye to our new friends and waited for a break in the rain to run down the street to the cinema and made it just in time for the evening showing of “War for the Planet of the Apes”.
 During our trip three years ago, we also went to see the latest release of this series, so it was all feeling very familiar.

 After the movie (which was fantastic) we tuk-tuk’d back to the hotel, did some final packing for tomorrow’s departure, and called it a night.